FestusMutie/Git-search-app/README.md

 1.Displays form for searching username details to display the user Github profile and the list of the  repositories in that account.

 INPUT:"Username"
-OUTPUT:"Dispaly user profile and list of repositories"
+OUTPUT:"Dispaly user profile and list of repositories.

+## Known Bugs
+ Takes a lot of time to load the user profiles.

 ## Technologies Used
 * HTML